 The Butler County Board of Elections is looking for dedicated and tech-savvy college students who can serve as poll workers on Election Day.
 We are partnering with Miami University to educate students about the elections process and to recruit students as poll workers.

-Who can be a poll worker?
+Who can be a Precinct Election Official?

 - A United States Citizen with transportation (preferred)